The Hive offers up to 10 days bespoke business support, mentoring and training for start‑up co‑ops.

-Up to three days mentoring, where your group or co-operative is matched with another more established and experienced co‐operative.
+Up to three days mentoring is on offer where a group or co-operative is matched with another, more established and experienced co‐operative.
 The content of support is agreed between you and your peer mentor.

-Peer mentoring is currently limited to phone/video calls and email due to Covid, but does not impact the quality of support.
+Peer mentoring is currently limited to phone/video calls and email due to Covid-19, but does not impact the quality of support being delivered.

 How long do applications take to be assessed?